Chris Hughes (TV personality)

 Christopher Hughes (born 22 December 1992) is an English television personality and sports presenter.
 In 2017, he appeared on the third series of the ITV2 reality series Love Island, after which he briefly embarked on a music career alongside co-star Kem Cetinay in the duo Chris & Kem.

 Early life

 Hughes was born on 22 December 1992 in Gloucestershire to Paul, a farmer, and Valerie Hughes.
-He has one brother, Ben Hughes, as well as three half brothers.
+He has one brother, Ben Hughes, as well as three half-brothers.

 Career

-Hughes is signed with Impact Models.
 In 2017, he was announced as one of the contestants for the third series of the ITV2 reality programme Love Island.
-He reached the finale, finishing in third place.
-Afterwards, he played football for the Gloucestershire club Bourton Rovers F.C. making 13 appearances, as well turning out for his local cricket side Bourton Vale CC, and for the celebrity Tailenders cricket team against a Test Match Special XI, and was a golf clothing ambassador.
-He was also a brand ambassador of charity Campaign Against Living Miserably, which led to him releasing his own bottled water brand named L'Eau de Chris through Topman.
+He reached the finale, finishing in third place alongside Olivia Attwood.
+Later that year, he starred alongside Kem Cetinay in the ITV2 spin-off series Chris & Kem: Straight Outta Love Island.
+Following the series, he played football for the Gloucestershire club Bourton Rovers F.C. making 13 appearances, and also played for his local cricket side Bourton Vale CC, and the celebrity Tailenders cricket team against a Test Match Special XI.